Caetité: Etymology

 Caetité derives its name from the Tupi language, and means "big stone forest".
 It combines the words "ka'a", meaning forest, "itá", meaning stone, and "eté", meaning true.
 The name is a reference to the rock formation east of the city now known as Pedra Redonda.

 History

 Early history

 Archaeological sites in Caetité show continuous settlement in the area for more than 6,000 years.
 The earliest known inhabitant are the Jê people, who are closely related to the Tupinaé and Pataxós peoples.
 Some sources say that the Maracá (or Paiaiá) people occupied the region between the Serra do Sincorá and the Serra de Caetité at the end of the 16th century, and that Aracapá occupied the region between Minas do Rio de Contas and Caetité in the 17th century.

 Caetité was a nucleus of Catholic proselytism of indigenous people in the 17th century.
 Cattle ranchers settled in the region at the same time due to the mild climate and water sources.
-After the establishment of permanent farms, the town served as one of the few resting stopsfor tropeiros, or cattle drovers, and miners travelling between Minas Gerais and the Chapada Diamantina.
+After the establishment of permanent farms, the town served as one of the few resting stops for tropeiros, or cattle drovers, and miners travelling between Minas Gerais and the Chapada Diamantina.